M. John Harrison: 1968–1975: New Worlds and The Centauri Device

 Harrison himself has said of this book:

 I never liked that book much but at least it took the piss out of sf’s three main tenets: (1) The reader-identification character always drives the action; (2) The universe is knowable; (3) the universe is anthropocentrically structured & its riches are an appropriate prize for the colonialist people like us.
 TCD tried to out space opera as a kind of counterfeit pulp which had carefully cleaned itself of Saturday night appetite, vacuuming out all the concerns of real pulp fiction to keep it under the radar of the Mothers of America or whatever they called themselves.
 Pulp’s lust for life was replaced, if you were lucky, by a jaunty shanty & a comedy brawl.
-Otherwise it was lebensraum & a cadetship in the Space Police (these days it’s primarily low-bourgeois freedom motifs & nice friendly sexual release).
+Otherwise, it was lebensraum & a cadetship in the Space Police (these days it’s primarily low-bourgeois freedom motifs & nice friendly sexual release).

 Harrison's first short story collection The Machine in Shaft Ten (1975) collects many (but not all) of his early short tales, from such sources as New Worlds Quarterly, New Worlds Monthly, New Writings in SF, Transatlantic Review and others.
 "The Lamia and Lord Cromis" is an early Viriconium tale.
 The moody "London Melancholy" features a ruined future London haunted by winged people.
 None of the stories, with the exception of "Running Down", (a psychological horror tale about a man who is literally a walking disaster area), have been reprinted in his subsequent short story collections.
 "The Bringer with the Window" features Dr Grishkin, a character also appearing in The Centauri Device, seemingly in Harrison's recurring fictional city of Viriconium.

 Harrison's early novels The Committed Men, The Pastel City and The Centauri Device have been reprinted several times.
-The lat-named was included in the SF Masterworks series.
+The latter was included in the SF Masterworks series.